0keeper1/braindance/README.md

 ## About Braindance

-The name "Braindance" comes from [Cyberpunnk 2077](https://cyberpunk.fandom.com/wiki/Braindance#Braindance), its written in *Rust*, I created this project for myself, so don't expect it to be more user-friendly than it currently is.
+The name "Braindance" comes from [Cyberpunnk 2077](https://cyberpunk.fandom.com/wiki/Braindance#Braindance), it's written in *Rust*, I created this project for myself, so don't expect it to be more user-friendly than it currently is.
 And If you've ever needed something, feel free to ask.
 <br>
 If you've ever needed to customize the editor, you have to recompile the editor to do so.
 <br>
-Also Feel free to fork.
+Also, Feel free to fork.

 ## Features

 - It is fast!
-The editor is not based on configuration files; hence, it makes it faster, both at startup, runtime, or for common use!
+The editor is not based on configuration files; hence, it makes it faster, both at startup, runtime or for common use!
 - It is customizable!
 You can customize every part of it.